LishaYang5/parse-fixed-width-file/readme.md

 4. If the length of column in test.csv is shorter than that in csv_par.csv, the length would be added addtional value('*') into the same column to match the same length in csv_par.csv.

 ## Use Docker
+1. Remove parsed_csv.csv and csv_par.csv
-1. Docker build image
+2. Docker build image
-docker build -t par .
+  'docker build -t par .'
-2. Run docker
+3. Run docker
-docker run -p 8080:8080 -v ./parse-fixed-width-file/app:/app -it par
+  'docker run -p 8080:8080 -v <local path>/parse-fixed-width-file/app:/app -it par'